In this section, you will find the answers to questions frequently asked about occupational therapy, Ithaca College, and living in Ithaca, NY.

 I've heard that Occupational Therapists will have to have a Doctoral degree in order to practice.
 Is this true?

 No!
 There was a mandate issued that said the entry-level doctorate was going to be the only degree accredited as of July 2027.
 This mandate was reversed on April 4, 2019 when the Representative Assembly of the American Occupational Therapy Association voted to keep both the Master's and Doctorate entry level degree options.
 The ruling means that a master's degree allows an individual to sit for the NBCOT certification exam, and become a registered occupational therapist.

-How does the Occupational Therapy program work?
+How does the occupational therapy program work?

 Do I have to maintain a specific GPA?

-Who will be my student advisor?
+Who will be my academic adviser?

 What are tuition costs?

-I already have a Bachelor's Degree.
-Can I transfer into the master's level only?
+I already have a bachelor's degree, can I transfer into the master's-level only?

 What is available in the city of Ithaca?

 Ithaca is a small city nestled in the Finger Lakes region of central New York.
 The city merchants work hard to create a lively downtown area for students from Ithaca College, Cornell University, and Tompkins Cortland Community College.
 There are many shops and restaurants downtown, and shopping malls on the north and south ends of the city.
 There are numerous cultural events during the year, and many opportunities for volunteering to work with local agencies.
 The natural beauty of the area is perfect for hiking and outdoor sports.
 Visit the Ithaca/Tompkins County Convention and Visitors Bureau at http://www.visitithaca.com.
 Check out the Ithacan at http://theithacan.org/, or the Ithaca Times at http://www.ithaca.com.